SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 #### Assetto Corsa Competizione

-  1. *Assetto Corsa Competizione* looses the knowledge about the currently selected repair options in the Pitstop MFD after a driver swap.
-The internal selection state of the ["ACC" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) will therefore be reset to *both selected*, to have some sort of initial state.
-This means, that you have to open the Pitstop MFD and select both repair options, once you've picked up the car, and put them to the state of the last pitstop performed by your team mate.
-And you must do this **without** the help and control of the ["Pitstop" mode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-pitstop) of the "ACC" plugin.
+  1. *Assetto Corsa Competizione* looses the knowledge about the currently selected repair options in the Pitstop MFD sometimes after a driver swap.
+The internal selection state of the ["ACC" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) will therefore be reset to the selection during the last pitstop of the previous driver, but this might not reflect the internal state of the Pitstop MFD of the current driver.
+This means, that you have to open the Pitstop MFD and check both repair options, after the next pitstop has been planned.
+If you have to correct one or both settings, you must do this **without** the help and control of the ["Pitstop" mode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-pitstop) of the "ACC" plugin.
 So do not use your Button Box here.
-The other possibility is to leave them as they are, but double check later, after Jona has dialed the pitstop options.

 ## Race Center

 During a team session, all team members can use the "Race Center" application, even if they are not an active driver of the session and are not running the simulation.
 This tool gives you complete insights into the telemetry and standings data for the current race session.
 It also allows you to interact with the Virtual Race Assistants, even when you are not the currently active driver.
 By this functionality, each team member or a dedicated race engineer can, for example, prepare the perfect settings for an upcoming pitstop based on the myriads of data suppplied by the "Race Center".
 Before we dig into the details, take a look at the various screens of the "Race Center":